 - High-Performance / Flat High-Performance: Designed for in-motion use on RVs and boats, these dishes draw 110W to 150W continuously.

-When the snow melt feature activates, power consumption doubles or triples.
+- The "Snow Melt" Heater Spike: All Starlink dishes have a built-in heater designed to melt snow and ice.
+When this activates, power consumption doubles or triples.
 A Gen 2 dish can suddenly draw 150W+ continuously.
 If you are off-grid in the winter (when solar production is already at its lowest), this feature can drain your battery bank overnight.
+You must manually disable this in the app to survive off-grid winters.

 Sizing Your Solar System for Starlink